drstearns/tutorials/src/goweb/index.md

 As I mentioned in the [HTTP tutorial](../http/), a web server is just a program that listens on a port for HTTP requests and responds accordingly.
 You can write a web server in any language that gives you access to the computer's network interface, but some languages include code in their standard library that handles all the low-level details for you.
 Go is one of those languages, so building a simple web server in Go is quite easy.
-The standard library takes care of most of the work, allowing you to focus on the server's logic and functionality.
+The standard library takes care of most of the common HTTP work, allowing you to focus on the server's logic and functionality.

 ## Hello Web in Go

 When we [learned the Go language](../golang/), we started with the traditional ["Hello, World!" program](../golang/#sechelloworldingo).
-To learn Go web servers, we should start with a "Hello, Web!" program:
+To learn Go web servers, we should start with a similar "Hello, Web!" server:

 ```go
 package main